 In order to facilitate the above objective, through an analysis of semantic models to determine an appropriate cross-referencing mechanism, we have outlined preliminary class definition within the context of the Knowledge Base Sensor ontology.
 This class, Metadata Index Reference (MDI_REF) is related to the Dataset class within the Sensor ontology, each Dataset will have the ability to additionally accommodate a semantic link between the Knowledge Base and Metadata Index through this 'MDI_REF' relationship.
 This class relationship will provide a link to the Metadata Index, the semantic link to the Metadata Index is implemented via a universally unique identifier (UUID) described by the MDI_REF.
 This UUID refers to each individual data object entity within the Metadata Index ontology.
+Figure 55 shows an initial design for the KB and MDI model integration.

-Figure 52 Initial design for KB & MDI model integration
+Figure 57 Initial design for KB & MDI model integration